Stop 302 Redirects Hijacking Web Page PR (Page Rank)

 www.YourWebSiteURLGoesHere.comandYourIDnumbergoes hereID=____, etc.

-Hijacking Example 5 - Scraper Directories putting your Business Name or Title and or URL in their Title
+Example #5: Scrapers putting your Business Name, Title or URL in their Title

-Often Scraper Directories (that you may have submitted to yourself) will take your web page (if it's ranking well in the search engines) and set up a separate web page, often called "more info" or "details" with your business name in their title and/or your URL in their title and also your most important text on your page that brings keyword rank to your site.
-If your site is new or has very little PR this will enable them to out rank your website for your own business name.
-They also often put a link to your site with a 302 redirect from a scraper directory which also steals your PR.
+Often Scraper Directories (that you may have submitted to yourself) will take your web page (if it's ranking well in the search engines) and set up a separate web page, often called "more info" or "details" with your business name in their title and/or your URL in their title and also your most important text on your page that brings ranking to your site.
+If your site is new or has very little ranking this will enable them to out rank your website for your own business name.

-Hijacking Example 6 - Bad Links causing a Split Domain
+Example #6: Bad Links causing a Split Domain

-If you have submitted your site to search engines as www.YourDomain.com and somone links to your site with just YourDomain.com, i.e., without the WWW in front, Google will think you have two sites under the same domain and credit you with a duplicate content penalty (Supplemental Results).
+If you have submitted your site to search engines as www.YourDomain.com and somone links to your site with just YourDomain.com, i.e., without the WWW in front, Google will think you have two sites under the same domain and may penalize your site with a duplicate content penalty.
 This is known as a Split Domain.
-It can take months to recover from this after the fact so best to prevent it by doing the following:
+You can prevent it by doing the following:

 A 302 Redirect Could be a Google Bug

-Some of the above examples have been the result of a Google bug and not necessarily deliberate attempts to hijack your site or your PR, because Google is following these redirects and attributing the resulting PR to the offending site and then penalizing your site for duplicate content.
+Some of the above examples have been the result of a Google bug and not necessarily deliberate attempts to hijack your site or your ranking, because Google is following these redirects and attributing the resulting ranking to the offending site and then penalizing your site for duplicate content.

 Google Bug via shared IP Address or Shared Hosting

-All of the above 302 hijacking examples have one result- stealing your traffic or PR and getting your web site penalized and dropping out of sight in Google which translates into lost traffic and income for your business.
-Until Google fixes this bug completely there are measures you can take to eliminate the problem:
+All of the above 302 hijacking examples have one result- stealing your traffic or ranking and getting your web site penalized and dropping out of sight in Google, which translates into lost traffic and income for your business.
+Until Google fixes this 302 redirect bug completely there are measures you can take to eliminate the problem:

 Lori Eldridge